Kreuzberg

 Kreuzberg (/de/) is a district of Berlin, Germany.
 It is part of the Friedrichshain-Kreuzberg borough located south of Mitte.
 During the Cold War era, it was one of the poorest areas of West Berlin, but since German reunification in 1990, it has undergone significant gentrification and is now known for its vibrant arts scene.

-The borough is known for its large percentage of immigrants and descendants of immigrants, many of whom are of Turkish ancestry.
+The borough is known for its high percentage of immigrants and descendants of immigrants, many of whom are of Turkish ancestry.
 This influx began in the 1960s and 1970s when West Germany invited 'Gastarbeiter' (guest workers) from various countries, including Turkey, Italy, Greece, and Yugoslavia, to address labour shortages and aid in post-war reconstruction.
 As of 2006, 31.6% of Kreuzberg's inhabitants did not have German citizenship.
 Kreuzberg is known for its diverse cultural life and experimental alternative lifestyles, making it an attractive area for many.
 However, some parts of the district are still characterised by higher levels of unemployment.

 Geography

 Layout

 Kreuzberg is bounded by the river Spree in the east.
 The Landwehrkanal flows through Kreuzberg from east to west, with the Paul-Lincke-Ufer street running alongside it.
-Other characteristics are the old U-Bahn line of the present-day U1, Görlitzer Park in the SO36 district, and Viktoriapark on the slope of Kreuzberg hill in SW 61.
+Other characteristics are the old U-Bahn line of the present-day U1, Görlitzer Park in the SO 36 district, and Viktoriapark on the slope of Kreuzberg hill in SW 61.